sergiosolorzano/MudMud-ARStudio-iOS/README.md

 ## Project
-This is the prototype of the mobile app built on [Unity](https://unity.com/) to commemorate the launch of the MudMud Art Studio and its inagural exhibition in Paris.
+This is the prototype of the mobile app built on [Unity](https://unity.com/) to commemorate the launch of the MudMud Art Studio by artist [Maxence de Bagneux](https://www.instagram.com/maxencedebagneux/) and its inagural exhibition in Paris.
 MudMud commissioned [Rendergon](https://rendergon.com/portfolio/mudmudarstudio/)  to produce this augmented reality (“AR”) mobile application and released it in December 2018.
 The AR application enabled MudMud Studio prototype certain art items and its clients view a selection of the collection in 3D in their preferred location.

 The released iOS app was removed from the Apple app store in 2022.
 This iOS repository is a fully functional prototype development version, last verified in July 2022 for iOS 15.5 and device iPhone 12 Max Pro and iPhone 6.
 This repo is not maintained.